Oughie/clock-rs/README.md

   -y, --y-pos <Y_POS>        Set the position along the vertical axis
       --fmt <FMT>            Set the date format
   -t                         Use the 12h format
-  -i, --interval <INTERVAL>  Set the interval in milliseconds
+  -i, --interval <INTERVAL>  Set the polling interval in milliseconds
       --utc                  Use UTC time
   -s, --hide-seconds         Do not show seconds
   -h, --help                 Print help